-Objective: This Sub-Fund seeks to increase the value of your investment and to provide income over the recommended holding period.
+Objective: Seeks to provide income and, secondarily, to increase the value of your investment over the recommended holding period.

-Investments: The Sub-Fund mainly invests in a broad range of bonds from around the world as well as money market securities.
-This may include government, corporate or other bonds.
+Investments: The Sub-Fund mainly invests in a broad range of securities from around the world, including emerging markets.
+This may include equities, government and corporate bonds and money market securities.
+The Sub-Fund's bond investments may be of any quality (investment grade or below).